Molecular Beam Epitaxy of Al$\mathrm{_{1-x}}$Sc$\mathrm{_{x}}$N Nanowires: Towards Group-III Nitride Piezoelectric Nanogenerators with Enhanced Response: Results and Discussion

 \subsection{\AlScN-based vertically integrated piezoelectric nanogenerators}

-To enable the use of our axial AlN/\AlScN nanowires grown on TiN/Al$_2$O$_3$ in functional piezoelectric devices, we process them into vertically integrated nanogenerators (VINGs), as schematically illustrated in Figure\,\ref{fig4}a.
-First, a polymethyl methacrylate (PMMA) layer is spin-coated onto the nanowires to ensure high mechanical stability.
+To enable the use of our axial AlN/\AlScN nanowires grown on TiN/Al$_2$O$_3$ in functional piezoelectric devices, we process them into VINGs, as schematically illustrated in Figure\,\ref{fig4}a.
+First, a polymethyl methacrylate (PMMA) layer is spin-coated onto the nanowires to provide mechanical stability and to prevent short circuits during the subsequent electrode deposition.
 Owing to the high degree of coalescence, the PMMA forms a smooth, approximately 60\,nm-thick over-layer on top of the nanowires, with negligible penetration into the nanowire array.
 For the top contact we deposit Ni/Pt, while the metallic TiN layer serves as an integrated bottom contact.
-For each grown \AlScN ensemble, at least two large-area circular devices with a diameter of 0.8--1\,mm are processed.
-The piezoelectric response of the VINGs is measured according to the Berlincourt method (i.e., in short-circuit conditions) \cite{npl2768}, while electrical measurements in the same position are used to determine the device impedance \cite{buatip_acsappl.nanomater._2024}.
-Further details on device fabrication and measurement are provided in the Section\,\ref{sec:experiments}.
+For each grown \AlScN ensemble, large-area devices with a 0.8–1\,mm diameter top contact are processed.
+The piezoelectric response of the VINGs is measured using a custom-built setup based on the Berlincourt method (i.e., in short-circuit conditions) \cite{npl2768}, while impedance measurements at the same position provide the dielectric loss in the frequency range of 20\,Hz to 1\,MHz \cite{buatip_acsappl.nanomater._2024}.
+Further details on device fabrication and measurement are provided in Section\,\ref{sec:experiments}.

 Figure\,\ref{fig4}b displays the charge signal of selected \AlScN piezoelectric nanogenerators with Sc contents of $0$, $0.26$, and $0.32$ under a sinusoidal force excitation at 1\,Hz.
-The stable operation at this frequency, indicating a high device impedance, evidences the absence of free carriers and underlines the suitability of such devices for piezoelectric energy harvesting at low frequencies typical for human body movements.
-Furthermore, a clear increase in amplitude is observed with increasing Sc content, reflecting enhanced piezoelectricity of the polymer-nanowire composite upon Sc incorporation.
+A clear increase in amplitude is observed with increasing Sc content, reflecting enhanced piezoelectricity of the polymer-nanowire composite upon Sc incorporation.